Datttta/My_Notes/New words.md

 === New words ===

 1. as to
+2. fire up
-2. sheepish
+3. sheepish
-3. putty
+4. putty
-4. conmissaration
+5. conmissaration
-5. keep from
+6. keep from
-6. contaminating
+7. contaminating

 === Nuevas Palabras ===